dhruvahuja19/dhruvahuja19/README.md

 ### Hi there 👋
 🔭 I'm currently working @ Thrrive.fit, a startup that seeks to use AI/ML in the Yoga Space <br>

+🔭 I'm also working on a Poker Bot project that seeks to leverage probabilistic modeling.

 🌱 I’m currently learning Computer Architecture and Optimization Models in Engineering <br>

-⚡ Fun fact: I'm a big Barca fan ⚽
+⚡ Fun fact: I'm a huge ⚽ fan, and currently play club Soccer here at Cal<br>

 <!--